GoGoGadgetGitHub/portfolio/README.md

-Please not this is still a work in progress.
+Please note this is still a work in progress.

 My last deployment was a while ago and the osu!Track Project is still being worked on.